PureEval/Docs/docs/guide/getting-started.md

 ## For ESM

-Get the build version from [GitHub Releases](https://github.com/PureEval/PureEval/releases), extract `PureEval.es.min.js` and `require` it in your code like below.
+Get the build version from [GitHub Releases](https://github.com/PureEval/PureEval/releases), extract `PureEval.es.min.js` and `import` it in your code like below.

 ```javascript
 import * as pureEval from 'PureEval.es.min.js'